Everyone loves the party game/icebreaker “two truths and a lie.”

 Additionally, many occupational licenses restrict those with criminal backgrounds from obtaining a license.
-Because a large proportion of these occupations use skill sets that are taught in prison rehabilitation programs, having a set rejection of anyone with a criminal record, regardless of any other details or qualifications, greatly reduces career opportunities for former prisoners and without a job, their chances of a successful new start in life are severely diminished.
+Many licensed occupations use skill sets that are taught in prison rehabilitation programs, but some states impose blanket prohibitions against people with a criminal record, regardless of whether their crimes were related to the work they seek a license for.
+This greatly reduces career opportunities for former prisoners and without a job, their chances of a successful new start in life are severely diminished.

 Instead of being tailored to each profession, occupational licensing requirements often reflect the efforts of those who already hold an occupational license in that state to limit the competition.
 By restricting the free market through arbitrary licensing requirements, competition is reduced and innovation is stifled.
 Reducing the number of arbitrary occupational licenses would both provide new opportunities for many individuals while driving down prices and improving service for the American public as a result of the free market competition.

-While some licensing is important for some occupations, such as those in the medical professions, most occupations do not require licensing to protect either the public or even the professionals themselves.
+C. TRUE!
+While licensing is important for some occupations, such as those in the medical professions, most occupations do not require licensing to protect either the public or the professionals themselves.
 Occupational licenses are required for a broad variety of occupations, many of which clearly pose no risk to health or safety.
 These range from florists to shoeshing, music therapists, and more.

 Some states have made progress in occupational licensing reform, primarily through enabling universal license recognition.
 This allows states to recognize the occupational licenses that individuals hold in other states, without requiring them to undergo further and unnecessary training and education.
 But the large majority of states continue to create barriers for economic improvement and entrepreneurial innovation.
 Broad occupational licensing reform is needed to remove arbitrary licensing requirements and allow universal recognition of licenses between states.